Golden Visa changes explained

 Now confirmed by the Portuguese government, the Golden Visa programme will be changing from 1st January 2022.

-The minimum thresholds for certain investments will increase.
+The minimum thresholds for certain investments will increase next year.
 At the moment, those who invest €350,000 or more in a qualifying fund are eligible for a Portuguese Golden Visa.
 However, next year the minimum sum of investment will rise to €500,000.
 Several other investment options will be affected too.

-Redefining the areas where residential property investments can be made.
-From next year, those who buy a property in Lisbon or Porto will no longer be eligible for the Portuguese Golden Visa programme.
+From next year, those who buy a property in Lisbon or Porto, as well as other high-density areas, will no longer be eligible for the Portuguese Golden Visa programme.
 However, residential property in the Azores, Madeira and the interior of the country will still be eligible next year.
 It is also important to stress here that this change will not affect commercial property so those buying a commercial property in Lisbon next year will still have the option to apply for a Golden Visa.

 As the Golden Visa programme is changing at the end of the year, those who want to access it by investing in Lisbon or Porto real estate should aim to purchase their property and begin their application by the end of September at the latest.
 This is because it takes the immigration office around 90 days to pre-approve applicants and it is only after this pre-approval that investors are formally considered to be part of the programme.
 By investing early, clients will have a safety buffer in case any problems occur.